 - Determine from the Graduate Bulletin the degree sought and the curriculum and major (area of concentration) to be studied.

-- All new degree-seeking applicants must send a $50 application fee.
+- Fee waiver for applications submitted by August 1, 2014.
+All new degree-seeking applicants must send a $50 application fee.
 Non-degree/Professional Development students do not need to submit an application fee.
 However, when changing status from non-degree to degree-seeking, the $50 application fee will be assessed.
 Applicants who were McNair Scholars also do not need to submit an application fee, but must send a letter from their undergraduate institution verifying their McNair status.

 - Request the registrar of each college previously attended, with the exception of Northern Michigan University, to send official transcripts directly to the Office of Graduate Education.